rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | top by (path) hits as visits
 ```

-It is possible to set `rank` field per each returned entry for `top` pipe by adding `with rank`.
-For example, the following query sets the `rank` field per each returned `ip`:
+It is possible to set a `rank` field for each returned entry for the `top` pipe by adding `rank`.
+For example, the following query sets the `rank` field for each returned `ip`:

 ```logsql
 _time:5m | top 10 by (ip) rank